 - Fair access to social security for mobile workers in the EU

-- Updated rules for unemployment benefits for cross-border workers
+- Updated rules for unemployment, family and long-term care benefits

-New rules aim to ensure access to social security for EU workers who have moved to a different EU country, while fairly distributing obligations among member states.
+Updated rules for EU mobile workers aim to protect fair access to social security while distributing obligations fairly and fostering cooperation among member states.

 Background: current principles on coordination of social security systems

-- Citizens are covered by the legislation in one country at a time and only pay contributions in one country (thus preventing overlapping benefits).
+- Citizens are covered by the legislation in one country at a time and only pay contributions in one country (prevention of overlapping benefits).

-- Foreign EU citizens have the same rights and obligations as nationals (principle of equal treatment or non-discrimination).
+- Foreign citizens have the same rights and obligations as the nationals of the country where they are covered (principle of equal treatment or non-discrimination).

-- Previous periods of insurance, work or residence in other countries are taken into account when granting benefits.
+- Previous periods of insurance, work or residence in other countries are taken into account when granting a benefit.

 - Cash benefits from one country can be paid throughout the EU and most of them can be exported.